Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/Casandra.md

 # Casandra
-- [Apache Cassandra](https://cassandra.apache.org/_/index.html) is a free and open-source, distributed & wide column store.
+- [Apache Cassandra](https://cassandra.apache.org/_/index.html) is a free and open-source, distributed & wide column store. ( can handle large amount of data )
 - It is a NoSQL database management system designed to handle large amounts of data across many commodity servers, providing [high availability with no single point of failure](../0_SystemGlossaries/FaultTolerance&DisasterRecovery.md).
 - Cassandra offers robust support for [clusters spanning multiple data centers](../0_SystemGlossaries/ServersCluster.md), with asynchronous masterless replication allowing low latency operations for all clients.
 - Released in 2008 by Facebook and developed initially by Indians Avinash Lakshman and Prashant Malik, Cassandra was initially used in [Facebook’s inbox search feature](https://m.facebook.com/nt/screen/?params=%7B%22note_id%22%3A10158772759272200%7D&path=%2Fnotes%2Fnote%2F&paipv=0&eav=AfYuSXXQPZ5fvm0_ScPdSlfj5BEFhRVT3iy_6Rsz7NZDbQ2vfq9opnedmTLSjG1aZBA&_rdr).
-- Cassandra is an ideal mechanism for processing server logs, social media posts, PDF documents, and emails.
+- Cassandra is an ideal mechanism for processing server logs, social media posts, PDF documents, and emails etc.
 - [Amazon KeySpaces](../../2_AWSComponents/6_DatabaseServices/AmazonKeySpaces.md) can be used to deploy Casandra on AWS.
 - Casandra is based on [Apache Hadoop](https://hadoop.apache.org/).